How to get rid of Black Garden Ants around the home

 How to get rid of Black Garden Ants

-To treat the whole colony, NOPE!
-Ant Bait Stations contain a unique gel formula with a two-part formula.
-Firstly, an IGR (Insect Growth Regulator) prevents eggs, larvae and pupae from growing into adults.
-Next, a pesticide delays eradication until the whole colony has the bait.
+NOPE!
+Ant Bait Stations contain a unique gel formula with a two-part formula to treat the whole colony.
+Part one consists of an IGR (Insect Growth Regulator) that prevents eggs, larvae and pupae from growing into adults.
+Next, a pesticide delays eradication until the entire colony has the bait.

-Over a period of weeks, the gel stops the nest’s growth, targets the queen and destroys the colony.
-As the bait is designed to attract ants to maximise its uptake in the colony, it may seem like it’s doing the opposite of what you want it to do: get rid of ants!
-Your patience will soon be rewarded as their numbers thin – unable to replicate thanks to the effective pesticide present in the bait.
+The gel stops the nest’s growth, targets the queen and destroys the colony over a period of weeks.
+The bait is designed to attract ants to maximise its uptake in the colony, so it may seem like it’s doing the opposite of what you want it to do: get rid of ants!
+Your patience will soon be rewarded as their numbers thin thanks to the pesticide present in the bait.

 Now you know how to spot, prevent and treat Black Garden Ants around your home.
 When you see pests, just say NOPE!